hayes/pothos/.changeset/green-turtles-applaud.md

 "@pothos/website": minor
 ---

-Support type adding type mappings in SchemaTypes for Input objects
+Support for adding type mappings in SchemaTypes for Input objects